wrightmat/dnd-eberron/adventures/C03. Riddles of the Third Age/2-09 Traversing Argonnessen.md

 * Some challenge(s) here, when the PCs emerge from the Crystal Library at Vorel’arux in the Tapestry.
 A unique challenge in the Tapestry (where non-dragons would be mostly ignored or treated as pets or pests) as well as The Vast (where there are fewer dragons of more different types, and non-dragons are entirely ignored), as the players traverse Argonnessen to get to the Pit of Five Sorrows.
 * Use the Talons of Tiamat as a foil to the players while here, possibly secretly hunting them from the shadows.
 * There should be some information given out here about the Light of Siberys and their existing work to protect the Pit of Five Sorrows.
+* Use the Draakhorn from Tyranny ofRise of Tiamat (page 169), much as it's presented, as a signaling war horn being utilized by the topaz dragons (and ditching most of the other lore around it).
+This gives the players the chance to subvert the horn and possibly use it against the dragons.
 * Probably run these areas as a point crawl.
 Possible encounters (more in Dragons of Eberron, page 63):
 	* A non-dragon of some sort running away from somewhere.
 He's fleeing from a dragon master, who was keeping him captive.
 	* Someone should try to take their Orb of Dragonkind